vmvarga/DetectionLab/README.md

 # Lab6

-From studbox using techniques learned during the course scan 192.168.56.0/24 enumerate services available and identify vulnerabilities that can be exploitable.
+From studbox using techniques learned during the course scan 192.168.56.0/24 enumerate services available and identify vulnerabilities that are exploitable.
 Create report containing identified vulnerabilities and running services.

 # Lab7